 Ever noticed how much slower and gentler you fall in water than on land?
 That’s because of viscosity (the resistance of a fluid).

 It provides extra security so that you can practice standing or walking without worrying about hurting yourself.

 For a challenge, practice walking in a straight line as if you’re on a tightrope.
 The narrow distance between your legs makes it more difficult to stay balanced.

 5. Balancing on a Stability Ball

-Sitting on a stability ball is a great balance exercise forspinal cord injury patients.
-It forces you to make micro movements that constantly engage your core muscles.
+Sitting on a stability ball is a great balance exercise for spinal cord injury patients who are ready for this challenge.
+It forces you to make micro-movements that constantly engage your core muscles.